farzadrastegar/setup-hadoop/README.md

     \<netmask\>: network netmask, e.g. 255.255.255.0

-   2.1.1.
-(If necessary) download jre/jdk rpm files and run the following script on the frontend machine to configure java repository for hadoop cluster nodes (Note: the script installs jdk-8u151-linux-x64.rpm).

-         $ cp samples/install-java-jdk-8u151.bash .
-         $ ./mypdsh.bash <usernames> <ip-addresses> install-java-jdk-8u151.bash

-   \<usernames\> and \<ip-addresses\> represent two file names containing the root username and IP address of hadoop cluster nodes respectively.
-Each username or IP address reside in a separate line.

    2.2.
 (If necessary) go to the BIOS menu of every machine in hadoop cluster and set them to boot from network (PXE boot enabled)
    Intel LAN Controller -> Enabled
    Intel PXE Option ROM -> ON